LifeScopeLabs/lifescopelabs.github.io/lifescope-index.md

 ### Architecture  Overview

-Lifescope is designed to be
+Lifescope is designed to be completely pluggable.

 ![arch]